 It would have been a big change.
 But of course, states did not, by and large, change how they collected revenues or how their schools were paid for.
 It may seem logical that a state would step in and try to fund poorer districts; states don’t want to be known for low test scores and graduation rates, and will pay the price if their residents don’t get a good education.
 But giving money from rich districts to poor ones is politically difficult, as Connecticut has learned.
 And money is increasingly tight as states struggle with budget issues and have to spend more money on corrections, infrastructure, and Medicaid than they once did.

-More than 40 years after the Nixon report, another big group, the Equity and Excellence Commission, again recommended that the nation change its school finance system.
-New federal funding could be directed towards high-poverty areas, it said, and the country could decide what resources are needed to make sure every student gets a good education, regardless of what money is available.
+More than 40 years after the Nixon report, another big group, the Equity and Excellence Commission, again recommended that the nation change its school-finance system.
+New federal funding could be directed toward high-poverty areas, it said, and the country could decide what resources are needed to make sure every student gets a good education, regardless of what money is available.

 “This is a declaration of an urgent national mission: to provide equity and excellence in education in American public schools once and for all,” Congressman Mike Honda wrote in the report’s foreword.

 Rebell, who served on the committee, says the group came up with a remarkable consensus, but that the report was ignored by Congress.
 Any bills related to the report have gone nowhere.
 Instead, advocates of school equity are left to fight on the state level.